rjakubco/FaFram8/docs/Readme.md

 We are using checkstyle!
 If you want to control your code, use the **checkstyle** system property.

 	mvn clean install -Dcheckstyle

+For further info about contributing see _Readme.md_ in the root directory of the project.